mgorski/DevZone/API/README.md

 ]
 This will clear all content values of multivalue custom and set two new ones.

-Warning: Custom will be silently skipped if it’s multivalue and its content is not in set of allowed values declared on web interface.
+**Warning**: Custom will be silently skipped if it’s multivalue and its content is not in set of allowed values declared on web interface.

-Warning: Custom will be silently skipped if its content does not match type declared on web interface.
+**Warning**: Custom will be silently skipped if its content does not match type declared on web interface.

 get_contact_geoip
 Get contact geo location based on IP address from which the subscription was processed.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_contact_geoip",